jermp/essentials/README.md

 	git submodule add https://github.com/jermp/essentials.git

-If you are using cmake, you can include the project as follows:
+If you are using `CMake`, you can include the project as follows:

     add_subdirectory(path/to/essentials)
-    target_link_libraries(YourTarget PRIVATE JermpEssentials)
+    target_link_libraries(YourTarget PRIVATE ESSENTIALS)

 What's inside?
 --------------

-* benchmarking facilities, including: messages displaying local time, configurable timer class, function to prevent code elision by compiler, simple creation and printing of json documents
+* Benchmarking facilities, including: messages displaying local time, configurable timer class, function to prevent code elision by compiler, simple creation and printing of json documents.
-* functions to serialize-to and load-from disk data structures
+* Functions to serialize-to and load-from disk data structures.
-* functions to compute the number of bytes consumed by data structures
+* Functions to compute the number of bytes consumed by data structures.
-* support for creating, removing, and iterate inside directories
+* Support for creating, removing, and iterate inside directories.

-* **Experimental**: transparent support for contiguous memory allocation
+* **Experimental**: transparent support for contiguous memory allocation.

 Examples